*OBJ/XML |

 Set_Xml_1(xml$) |

-This will load a single node from the XML string and will report an error 42 if it encounters multiples.
+Loads a single node from the XML string and will report an error 42 if it encounters multiples.
 This avoids the top-level node that may contain multiple nodes. |

 Value$(tag$) |

-This method will find the specified tag and return its value.
-Same functionality as 'Find_Node(tag$)'Value$. |
+Find the specified tag and returns its value.
+Same functionality as 'Find_Node(tag$)'Value$.
+(The Value$(tag$) method was added in PxPlus 2019.) |

 The following properties are supported: